-Comment: All suppliers have signed and ensured that they will not use abrasive blasting, as this is part of the onboarding system, conform Triaz' policy.
-This topic is also covered in the production pass, a document that Triaz develops for each style which includes (environmental) information on materials and the different (chemical) processes.
+Comment: All suppliers have signed and ensured they will not use abrasive blasting and this is part of the onboarding process to conform to Triaz' policy.
+This topic is also covered in the article passport, a document Triaz develops for each style which includes (environmental) information on materials and the different (chemical) processes.

-Triaz has informed the Turkish suppliers on FWF's policy on Syrian Refugees and has been told there are currently no Syrian refugees working at their factories.
-Furthermore, Triaz informed their suppliers on the possibility to hire Syrian refugees and to cooperate with United Work, an NGO that collects the CVs of Syrian refugees in Turkey.
-None of the Turkish suppliers did this.
+Triaz has informed its Turkish suppliers on Fair Wears' policy on Syrian refugees and has been told that there currently are no Syrian refugees working at their factories.
+Furthermore, Triaz informed its suppliers on the possibility to hire Syrian refugees and to cooperate with United Work, an NGO that collects the CVs of Syrian refugees in Turkey.

-Triaz is aware of other country-specific risks and addresses these in contact with their suppliers.
-The brand has several projects which have the aim to prevent and/or mitigate risks as well.
-All tiers of the production process are involved in the Silk project in China, which enables Triaz to improve worker rights through the supply chain.
-The rug project in India has a focus on home-workers and their basic rights.
+Triaz is aware of other country-specific risks and addresses these during contact with its suppliers.
+The brand has several projects which have the aim to mitigate risks.
+All tiers of the production process are involved in the Silk project in China, which enables Triaz to improve worker rights throughout the supply chain.
+The rug project in India has a focus on homeworkers and their basic rights.

-For Triaz, technological, innovations can also contribute to improving workers conditions, like health and safety.
-Triaz will move the jeans production to the new production location of one of its high-end ecological suppliers.
-In this new location, a lot of the tasks with high health and safety risks will be done by robots.
-Workers do not get in contact with chemicals anymore.
-During the brand performance check, workers were moving to the new production location.
+For Triaz, technological, innovations can also contribute to improving workers conditions, here under health and safety.
+Triaz has moved the production of its jeans to the new production location of one of its high-end ecological suppliers.
+In this new location, many of the tasks related to high health and safety risks are now done by robots meaning that workers are not getting in contact with the harsh chemicals anymore.

-Recommendation: FWF recommends Triaz to formulate a detailed policy on Syrian refugee workers covering the responsibilities of the brand and its suppliers and shared them with their suppliers.
+Recommendation: Fair Wear also this year recommends Triaz to formulate a detailed policy on Syrian refugee workers covering the responsibilities of the brand and its suppliers and shared them with their suppliers and an integrated part of the purchase agreement.